roie9876/webuidemo/README.md

 # webuidemo
-#this is VOD webui code.
+#this is private VOD webui code.